iotaledger/IOTA-2.0-Research-Specifications/2-3 Value Tangle Protocol.md

 * `indexedTx` the indexed transaction associated to the value object.

-We introduce an object called `indexedTx` or indexed transaction, which is rigorously defined in Main Components Subsection 2 below.
+We introduce an object called `indexedTx` or indexed transaction, which isn rigorously defined in Main Components Subsection 2 below.
 These objects will be stored in the list `indexedTxList` along with the following fields:
 * `indexedTxID` is the hash of `index+indexedTxID.transaction`.
 This hash uniquely identifies each indexed transaction.
 * `transaction`  is the hash of the transaction it contains
 * `index`  is coarse measurement of time: see Main Components Subsection 1 below.